vLeov/php-chess/docs/read-moves.md

 R  N  B  Q  K  B  .
 R
 ```

-The game can be continued from this position — remember, almost everything in PHP Chess is done using a chessboard object.
+Please note that the `validate()` method will throw an exception if the movetext is not valid.
+Once the `$board` object is successfully created, the game can be continued from that particular position.

 ```php
 $board->play('w', 'Bb5+');